Best fitted kitchens suppliers in the UK 2024

 Final recommendation

 We think IKEA is your best bet if you’re on a tight budget, but if you can stretch your cash a little further, add custom wooden drawer and cabinet fronts to the base frames instead of the melamine options.
-Doing so could help stretch the lifetime of your IKEA kitchen and maintain its appearance.
+Doing so could help extend the lifetime of your IKEA kitchen and maintain its appearance.

 b&q kitchen grey and wooden floor